South Downs National Park: Administration

-The SDNPA is a public body, funded by central government, and run by a board of twenty seven members.
-The board consists of seven national members, appointed by the environment secretary by means of an open recruitment process; fourteen local authority nominees drawn from the fifteen local authorities covering the park area with Adur and Worthing opting to share a place; and six parish council representatives, two for each county.
+The SDNPA is a public body, funded by central government, and run by a board of 27 members.
+The board consists of seven national members, appointed by the environment secretary by means of an open recruitment process; fourteen local authority nominees drawn from the fifteen local authorities covering the park area (with Adur and Worthing opting to share a place); and six parish council representatives, two for each county.

-The chair of SDNPA is Ian Phillips.
+As at June 2024, the chair of SDNPA is Vanessa Rowlands, and the chief executive (interim) is Tim Slaney.

 Geography

 The South Downs National Park stretches for 140 km across southern England from St Catherine's Hill near Winchester in Hampshire in the west to Beachy Head, near Eastbourne in East Sussex in the east.
 In its western half, the southern boundary of the park lies up to 10 km inland from the south coast; it thus excludes the major coastal towns and cities of Southampton, Portsmouth, Chichester, Bognor Regis and Littlehampton.
 Further east, where the park's southern boundary lies much closer to the coast, it has been carefully drawn to exclude the urban areas of Worthing, Brighton and Hove, Newhaven, Seaford and Eastbourne, which had all made substantial encroachments onto the Downs during the 19th and 20th centuries.
-By contrast, the park includes a number of towns situated in the western Weald, including Petersfield, Liss, Midhurst and Petworth, and the two historic Sussex towns of Arundel and Lewes.
+By contrast, the park includes a number of settlements in the western Weald, including Petersfield, Liss, Midhurst and Petworth, and the two historic Sussex towns of Arundel and Lewes.

-The total population living within the national park is approximately 108,000.
+The population living within the national park is approximately 108,000.
 Of these 42,000 live in Hampshire, 40,000 in West Sussex and 25,000 in East Sussex.
-East Hampshire District Council area and Chichester District each have around 30,000 residents in the area and Lewes District 22,000.
+East Hampshire District Council area and Chichester District each have around 30,000 residents in the area, and Lewes District 22,000.
 Winchester has 11,500 residents in the park, with much smaller numbers for the other districts and boroughs.
-The area receives about 39 million visits each year, which is thought likely to increase as a result of the creation of the national park.
+In 2024, the park authority stated that it received around 18 million visitors each year.

 The national park has an area of 1625 sqkm, of which 544 sqkm is in Hampshire, 807 sqkm in West Sussex and 237 sqkm in East Sussex.
 Among the district council areas, Chichester District has the largest area at 544 sqkm, followed by East Hampshire District with 279 sqkm, Winchester with 265 sqkm, Lewes District with 159 sqkm and Arun 102 sqkm.
 93 sqkm are in Horsham District and 60 sqkm in Wealden District.

 Apart from a number of boundary revisions, the park incorporates two areas previously designated as Areas of Outstanding Natural Beauty, the East Hampshire AONB and Sussex Downs AONB.
 The park also includes the Queen Elizabeth Country Park near Petersfield.
+The park contains 86 national Sites of Special Scientific Interest (SSSIs) and 13 international Special Areas of Conservation.
+A comprehensive review of tick populations in the park was reported in 2024, on data gathered in 2015 and 2016.